RhysTalley/Air-Pollution-Analyzer/README.md

 # Air-Pollution-Analyzer
 Processes and analyzes air pollution data from NYC.
-Adds functionality for searching through the data by various fields and other processing data based on these same fields.
+Adds functionality for searching through the data by various fields, and includes project1_analysis.py which demonstrates various hard coded queries.